nightscout/trio-docs/docs/configuration/migration/loop-migration.md

 Here are some things to keep in mind after moving from Loop to Trio v0.5+ in the first 3 hours:

-#### Dynamic ISF
-Dynamic ISF is disabled for the first **7 days**.

-!!!warning "Dynamic ISF & Closed Loop"
-    Trio must be in **Closed Loop** for 7 days in order to enable Dynamic ISF.

-#### Autosens
-Autosens will require **8-24 hours** of data before it starts making adjustments. *You may need to enter carbs and bolus during this time if you aren't already doing so.*

-!!!warning "Initial Limitation with Autosens"
-    There's a long standing issue with Autosens where it will likely be stuck at 100% for the first 24 hours when there are carb entries or SMBs.

-    - When carb entries or SMBs **are not** present, Autosens will kick in after 8 hours.
-    - When carb entries or SMBs **are** present, Autosens will kick in after 24 hours.

-    Whether or not to enable SMBs or enter carbs is a personal choice based on what you prioritize in your first 24 hours.

 #### Onboarding Wizard
 Take this time to go through the Onboarding Wizard.
 Reference the [New User Setup Guide](../new-user-setup.md) or ask questions on [Facebook](https://facebook.triodocs.org) or [Discord](https://discord.triodocs.org) if you have any questions.